niojam/pawa-task/README.md

 16. No vue-router on front-end as only 1 page was implemented.
 17. Front-end keycloak configuration is hard-coded.
 18. Work was not divided by proper commits.
+19. Kafka messaging is not transactinoal (no outbox tables).